mbdevpl/open-fortran-parser-xml/README.rst

 *   :xml:`<cycle>`
 *   ...

+In addition to the above, nodes :xml:`<comment>` and :xml:`<directive>` exist to carry comments and preprocessor directives, respectively.
+These nodes might be in principle inserted before, after or within any of other nodes, however, in practice they are either surrounding the top-level nodes (such as program or subroutine) or are placed in-between non-compound declarations and/or statements within them.

 Remaining details of AST are not decided yet.
 For the time being, to see implementation details, please take a look into `<src/fortran/ofp/XMLPrinter.java>`_.